Solitary Play (Independent Play): Age, Benefits And Activities

 1. What is parallel play?

 Parallel play is when children play adjacent to each other with little or no interaction.
-Children learn how to co-exist, practice skills, and eventually learn ways to engage with each other (3).
+Parallel play activities for toddlers encourage them to co-exist, practice skills, and eventually learn ways to engage with other children (3).

 2. What is unoccupied play?